Brevard Soil and Water Conservation District Board of Supervisors Business Meeting Minutes

 Anna Moore, UF IFAS Brevard County Agricultural Program Assistant

-The meeting was called to order at 4:01pm by Bud C.
+The meeting was called to order at 4:00 PM by Bud C., who then asked Brian F. to lead the meeting.

 Review and Approval of the Current Treasurer’s Report